 Her back to the wall, she fought the rhythmic shaking from deep in her chest as though she were still in public.
-She was embarrassed and angry and frightened and alone, but more than anything else she just felt pathetic.
+She was embarrassed and angry and alone, but more than anything else she just felt pathetic.
 Here she was, wallowing in self-pity when there was work to be done.
 Here she was, standing alone in an empty room, crying, when she should be out there, helping.

 She couldn't afford to do this, not now.
 There was that scent at the back of her throat: that stale, humid, horribly familiar scent that meant this was going to be a long cry.
 Just stop, just stop, just stop! she told herself.
 If only she could just download the chaotic mess in her brain into her hacking tool as easily as a software file, free to open up and deal with later.
 Somewhere it couldn't reach her, or remind her that the person who had always comforted her when she was upset would never be able to again.

 Her two hands ran down her cheeks in an attempt at keeping her cool.
 She just had to wait for the coin to flip back.

 But there wasn't time for that - the elevator in the back corner whirred to life.
 They would be here any second.